 - Waking up with a headache

-If you are experiencing one or more of these signs, it is about time you look into mouth guards near you.
-Moreover, if you are taking anti-depressants, it is advisable to mention your medication use to your dentist and inquire about the use of a mouth guard.
-A research conducted in 2012 found that some anti-depressants tend to cause teeth grinding during the night as one of the side effects.
+If you are experiencing one or more of these signs, it is about time you look into mouthguards near you.
+Moreover, if you are taking anti-depressants, it is advisable to mention your medication use to our dentist and inquire about the use of a mouth guard.
+Research conducted in 2012 found that some anti-depressants tend to cause teeth grinding during the night as one of the side effects.

-There are several types of mouth guards on the market that you can opt for depending on your requirements and budget.
-Your first step should always be to speak to your dentist regarding mouth guards in NE Calgary and follow their recommendation on what is best for you.
-When it comes to any type of mouth guard, the fit is the most important factor.
-The following are signs of a mouth guard that has a good fit:
+There are several types of mouthguards on the market that you can opt for depending on your requirements and budget.
+Your first step should always be to speak to our dentist regarding custom mouth guards in Saddle Ridge and follow their recommendation on what is best for you.
+Regarding any type of mouth guard, fit is the most important factor.
+The following are signs of a mouthguard that has a good fit:

 - Being able to breathe and speak without discomfort

 - Remaining securely in place in a relaxed mouth

 - Providing appropriate coverage while being comfortable to wear